Joseun/alx-system_engineering-devops/README.md

-ALX Systems Engineering Development Shell Basics, Permissions and Redirections
+ALX Systems Engineering Development Shell Basics, Permissions, Redirections, Files, Initialization, Variables and Expansions

-This repository contains scripts that manipulate and modify files and directories, as well as their individual permissions as well as manipulating and modifying standard input and output
+This repository contains scripts that manipulate and modify files and directories, as well as their individual permissions as well as manipulating and modifying standard input and output and manipulating shell environment, variables and initialization files

 I used a virtual environment on my command prompt vagrant/ubuntu/focal64 terminal